Ford F-Series (sixth generation): Powertrain details

-The F-100 was available with three engine choices, the 221CID "Econ" straight-six, the 292CID Y-Block V8 and a 203CID Perkins 4 cylinder and 6 cylinder diesel engines.
+The F-100 was available with three engine choices, the 221 CID "Econ" straight-six, the 292 CID Y-Block V8 and a 203 CID Perkins 4 cylinder and 6 cylinder diesel engines.
 The only transmission on offer was a 3-speed manual.

 Variants

 Ford Bronco (1978-1979)

 For 1978, after several years of delays, Ford released a second generation of the Ford Bronco.
 To compete directly against the Chevrolet K5 Blazer and the Dodge RamCharger, the Bronco grew in size, adopting a shortened F-100 4x4 chassis.
 While continuing the two-door wagon bodystyle of the previous generation (the most popular version), the 1978 Bronco adopted a half-cab/hardtop design (also used by the Blazer); the configuration was used through the 1996 model year.

-Along with greater sales potential (the first-generation Bronco competed nearly exclusively against the International Harvester Scout), the redesign of the Bronco allowed for product commonality with the Ford F-100 (and the F-150 that eventually replaced it); for the next two decades, the two model lines would share nearly all exterior body panels from the front doors forward, many interior and trim panels, and would also have powertrain commonality.
+Along with greater sales potential (the first-generation Bronco competed nearly exclusively against the International Scout), the redesign of the Bronco allowed for product commonality with the Ford F-100 (and the F-150 that eventually replaced it); for the next two decades, the two model lines would share nearly all exterior body panels from the front doors forward, many interior and trim panels, and would also have powertrain commonality.
 The 1978-1979 Bronco was fitted exclusively with four-wheel drive; the 351M V8 was standard, with the 400 V8 offered as an option.

 Medium-duty F-Series

 Redesigned for the 1967 model year, Ford medium-duty trucks saw little change throughout the 1970s.
-For 1973, the grille was revised slightly; along with changing two sets of slots in the grille to four, the headlight surrounds were increased in size.
-Sharing its cab with the fifth-generation pickup trucks, the medium-duty F-series was offered in a standard cab and a four-door crew cab.
+For 1973, the cab was changed to the new bodystyle alongside the light-duty trucks, and the grille was revised slightly; along with changing two sets of slots in the grille to four, and the headlight surrounds were increased in size.
 After 1977, Ford ended production of the lowest-GVWR F-500 series.
 Produced without bodywork aft of the firewall, the Ford B-series was a cowled chassis designed to be mated with bus bodies (primarily school buses).

 The medium-duty F-series was offered with both gas and diesel engines.
 For 1977, the a 370 cubic-inch version of the 460 V8 replaced the previous FE-series gasoline V8 engines.
 Shared with the heavy-duty L-Series trucks, the Caterpillar 3208 V8 became an option in F700 and F800 models; diesel-powered trucks were distinguished by an extra "0" (i.e., F-7000/F-8000).